 The Romans gravitated towards the abundant thermal springs of Óbuda, renaming it Aquincum.
 The Huns all but annihilated the population.
 The Turks brought with them paprika and coffee, igniting the coffee culture Budapest is so renowned for.
 The Habsburg empire and the Austro-Hungarian empire was the golden era for Budapest.
 And then came communism.

-Hungary was once one of the most prestigious wine making countries in old Europe.
+Hungary was once one of the most prestigious winemaking countries in old Europe.
 But an outbreak of Phylloxera, war, and communist rule saw the demise of Hungary’s viticulture.
 Thankfully though Hungarian wine is on the up and up, and turning out some intriguingly beautiful wines.
-A mix of limestone and volcanic soils, hilly topography and sweet-spot latitude makes for exceptional wine growing terrain in the regions of Tokaj, Pannon, Eger and Észak-Dunántúl to name just four.
+A mix of limestone and volcanic soil, hilly topography and sweet-spot latitude make for exceptional wine growing terrain in the regions of Tokaj, Pannon, Eger and Észak-Dunántúl to name just four.

 So unleash your adventurous side and head to this lesser known wine country via a fabulous stay in Budapest.
 You’ll be pleasantly, very pleasantly, surprised.

 This superb Michelin starred wine restaurant offers up the most amazing food with up-to-date versions of some of Hungary’s classic favourites.
 They have a tasting menu where each course is matched with a Hungarian wine.
 This menu can take over 2 hours, so book well in advance.
 We arrived a little late for this menu, however, we enjoyed 3 superb courses and our sommelier matched each dish for us with a selection of equally amazing local wines.
 You might like to try the flat-iron veal steak with sage and apricot, followed by a delicious raspberry dessert with liquorice French Macaron.